 When baking or grilling rockfish, preheat the oven or grill to a temperature of 375°F (190°C).
 Place the rockfish on a greased baking sheet or grill grate and cook for approximately 10-12 minutes per inch of thickness.
 The fish should be opaque and flake easily with a fork when it is done.

-See also How to cook boston butt pork roast in oven
+See also How to cook frozen rockfish

 If pan-frying rockfish, heat a small amount of oil in a skillet over medium-high heat.
 Season the fish with salt, pepper, and any desired herbs or spices.
 Cook the fish for approximately 3-4 minutes per side, or until it is golden brown and flakes easily.